Rajneeshzytox/React-Todo-App/README.md

-Here's a description for your GitHub repository:

----

 # Todo App with Vite, React, TailwindCSS, and DaisyUI

 This project is a Todo application built to learn and demonstrate the fundamentals of React.
 The app is developed using Vite, React, TailwindCSS, and DaisyUI.
 It covers essential React concepts such as components, props, rendering components using the `map` function, and editing arrays of objects in state.